debbarna/CANCERCLASSIFICATION/README.md

- Model Architecture
-The project includes implementation and benchmarking of various machine learning models:
+# 🧬 Cancer Classification using Machine Learning

+This project focuses on classifying cancer types using machine learning techniques applied to clinical, genomic, or imaging data.
+The aim is to support early diagnosis and improve treatment planning by accurately distinguishing between benign and malignant tumors (or among multiple cancer subtypes).

+---

+## 📂 Dataset

+We use publicly available cancer datasets such as:

+- **Breast Cancer Wisconsin (Diagnostic)** dataset from UCI ML Repository
+- (Optional) TCGA gene expression / methylation data
+- (Optional) Histopathology image datasets like BreakHis or CAMELYON

+Each dataset includes features extracted from tissue samples or images and corresponding cancer labels (e.g., benign vs. malignant).

+---

+## 🧠 Models Used

-Logistic Regression
+- Logistic Regression

-Random Forest
+- Random Forest

-Support Vector Machine (SVM)
+- Support Vector Machine (SVM)

-K-Nearest Neighbors (KNN)
+- K-Nearest Neighbors (KNN)

-Decision Tree

-Gradient Boosting / XGBoost (optional)
+- XGBoost (optional)

-(Optional) Deep Learning Model using Keras or PyTorch

-Preprocessing includes:

-Missing value handling

-Feature normalization

-Train-test split

-Cross-validation